19th European Society for Biomedical Research on Alcoholism Conference

 10:00-10:20

-Histological features of alcohol-related liver disease and differential diagnosis
+Histological features of alcohol-related liver disease and grading and staging

 10:20-10:40